Pastured Chicken & Turkey

-In addition to pasture, Dave and Rachel's chickens are certified organic, meaning in addition to grass they get an organic grain ration.
+In addition to pasture, Dave and Rachel's chickens get a ration of certified organic grain.
 A question I often get is why there can’t be grass-fed or at least grain-free chicken.
 Unlike cows and sheep, chickens digestive systems simply aren’t well suited to a diet of exclusively forage.
 They appreciate a salad of fresh grass and clover, but they need more concentrated food, which means they require a grain.
-This means thee quality of the chicken is a reflection of the quality of their feed and their growing conditions.
+This means the quality of the chicken is a reflection of the quality of their feed and their growing conditions.

 Truly Pastured Chicken

 Just like any other type of livestock, chickens benefit from fresh grass.
 But the land also benefits from this sort of management.
 The interaction between chickens and grass is a bit different than that of cows.
 Unlike cows, chickens don’t graze.
 They will snap up plenty of grass and clover, but they also scratch in the dirt for bugs and to make divots to lie in, peck at roots, and do whatever else catches their eye.
 This is harder on a piece of pasture than what cows and sheep do, though it is not so impactful as the rooting of pigs.

 But the chickens also leave extra fertility in the form of their manure, which fuels incredible regrowth.
 A few weeks after the chickens have moved on, the pasture comes back thicker and greener than ever.
 The process of raising chickens on pasture naturally fertilizes as it goes.
 I don’t envy the work Dave and Rachel put into raising chickens, but I do envy what it does for the quality of their grass.